Upload new images. The image library for this site will open in a new window.

 Admission to the MA or MS program in Chemistry or Biochemistry does not include financial assistance from the Department.
 Both full-time and part-time applicants should ensure they have adequate resources to cover tuition and living expenses for a period of at least 2 years.

-If you have questions about these programs or if you would like to apply for other programs (for example, part-time study toward a Ph.D. degree), please contact the Director of Graduate Studies:
+If you have questions about these programs or if you would like to apply for other programs (for example, part-time study toward a Ph.D. degree), please contact:

 Department of Chemistry and Biochemistry